mikemol/metacatagory/README.md

 Prerequisites

 * Agda installed and available on your PATH (and your preferred standard library if you plan to elaborate beyond these structural records).
+* Python 3.8+ for automation tools (optional, but recommended for test reports and diagrams).

 Quick use